 - Task interface requirements for the New Zealand Reading Experience Database.

 PhD research projects currently co-supervised by The Printer include:

 - Donelle McKinley: A design theory for crowdsourcing in the cultural heritage domain

 - Kay Sanderson's exploratory study of Evidentiality in personal archives, focusing on the Frank Burdett Butler collection

-From 2004-2006, Dr Kevin Molloy held a Post-Doctoral Fellowship in NZ Print Culture, examining Irish reading communities in Australia and New Zealand in the nineteenth century.
-He is currently writing a book on the subject and has presented conference papers and published internationally.
+- Dr Kevin Molloy, Post-Doctoral Fellowship in NZ Print Culture (2004-2006): Examined Irish reading communities in Australia and New Zealand in the nineteenth century.